Thursday, July 4, 2024

 were identified in an earlier photo.)

-We finished the walking tour, amazed at how much we didn't remember from our time in Sancerre six years ago.
+We finished the walking tour, amazed at how much we didn't remember from our time in Sancerre six years earlier.
 The Joseph Mellot shop was close to where we'd parked our bikes, so a quick stop there for a bottle of white and one of rose and we were ready to head back to the boat.
 July 2nd it may have been, but you wouldn't know it by the cool weather.
 We appreciated the ease of the downhill return to Ménétréol, and celebrated by giving some business to the local hotel restaurant.
 Time then to relax and contemplate the next day's cruise, hoping it would be a little less exciting than the last one.

 No comments: